Sweardog/Geo-Nodes-Hopf-Fibration/README.md

 ## **Exploring a UV-Sphere's Hopf Fibers**

-If you want to explore the Hopf fibers of a basic UV-sphere without Python animations, you can use the "Dummy Hopf Mod Object" located in the scene collection's main collection.
+If you want to explore the Hopf fibers of a basic UV-sphere without Python animations, you can use the **Dummy Hopf Mod Object** located in the scene collection's main collection.
 The purpose of the existence of the dummy objects in the main collection is to unorphanize their equipped modifiers.
-I recommend unaltering these modifiers, so I suggest creating a copy of the "Dummy Hopf Mod Object" to have a copy modifier on a copy object.
-In the copy modifier's "Geometry Nodes" workspace, connect the "UV Sphere" mesh output wire from the pink box to the "Merge by Distance" node's "Geometry" input.
+I recommend unaltering these modifiers, so I suggest creating a copy of the **Dummy Hopf Mod Object** to have a copy modifier on a copy object.
+In the copy modifier's **Geometry Nodes** workspace, connect the **UV Sphere** mesh output wire from the pink box to the **Merge by Distance** node's **Geometry** input.
 This setup will display a UV-sphere's points and their corresponding Hopf fibers.

 ## **Sphere Rotation**